jdpurcell/RechatTool/README.md

 # RechatTool
 Command line tool to download Twith chat replays.
 Saves the full JSON data and optionally processes it to produce a simple text file.
+Requires .NET Framework 4.6+.

 Sample usage:
 ```